Iron Acton: Rail

 The Midland Railway opened its Thornbury Branch Line in 1872, including Iron Acton railway station to serve the village.
 The LMS closed the station in 1944 and it was demolished in the 1960s, but the line still carries one freight train per week between a stone quarry at Tytherington and the junction at Yate with the Birmingham and Gloucester line.

 A freight-only branch serving an iron mine in Frampton Cotterell joined the branch line at the station.
 This was closed in 1872 but a truncated section of the line served as a coal depot until closure on 10 June 1963.

 Iron Acton station had a single platform and a large wooden station building.
 The remains of the platform survive, as does a crossing-keeper's cottage to the south of the station site.

 Bus

-Buses through Iron Acton were severly cut back in 2022.
-Now, it is only served by a single bus per day in each direction on route 626.
+Buses through Iron Acton were severely cut back in 2022.
+As of October 2022, it was only served by a single bus per day in each direction on route 626.